ContextLab/davos/paper/paper.md

 advantage of open science.

-`davos` provides an alternative way of ensuring stable functionality of iPython notebooks across users that is lightweight and contained entirely within the notebook file itself.
-All setup and configuration of packages needed to run the code in the notebook, including ensuring that the correct version of each package is utilized, may be managed by `davos`.
-Bypassing the need for the user to set up containers or virtual environments can enable users to run the notebook quickly and more easily.
+`davos` provides an alternative way to ensure stable functionality of Jupyter notebooks across users and over time that is intuitive, lightweight, and contained entirely within the notebook file itself.
+Using `smuggle` statements and onion comments, required packages can be specified directly within the code that uses them and automatically installed as they are needed.
+This offers two notable advantages over typical approaches to dependency management.
+First, it simplifies and expedites the process of sharing reproducible workflows by eliminating the need for additional configuration files, pre-execution setup, and environment management software (aside from `davos` itself).
+With `davos`, analyses, tutorials, and demos can be packaged and shared as "batteries included" notebooks that can be downloaded and immediately run, making them more accessible to less technical users.

 A second benefit of using `davos` (either in lieu of or alongside a different environment management tool) is that `smuggle` statements and onion comments